bartbutenaers/node-red-contrib-unit-converter/README.md

 ### Output field
 The field name in the output message, that will contain the converted value.
 By default the output value will be located inside the `msg.payload` field.

+### Round result to ... decimals
+When selected, the output number(s) will be rounded to the specified number of decimals.